thehall/hangman/README.md

 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 |avg.guess| 6.42 | 5.67|4.36|3.35|2.58|1.76|1.19|0.82|0.56|0.42|0.28|0.18|0.12|0.06|0.05|0.09|

 Running PlayAllWords.py makes the computer try to guess every word in the dictionary and provides a frequency map of how many guesses are needed. (caution: 0.013 seconds average per word means about 13 minutes runtime on a i5 3.1ghz 4core cpu)

+About the AI:
+At the start of a word it loads all words of that length into memory.
+After guessing a letter it eliminates words based on where that letter is in the word.
+The AI then makes a frequency map of the remaining letters/words to see which letter to guess next.
+If two or more letters are tied for highest frequency it will guess alphabetically (can easily be changed to random, but for analytics purposes alphabetically was chosen)

 | errors | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |